leapcode/bitmask_android/docs/Troubleshooting.md

 ## Updating Submodules <a name="updating-submodules"></a>

-If you need to refresh of our upstream dependency on ics-openvpn, you may do so with:
+If you need to refresh our upstream dependency on ics-openvpn, you may do so with:

 ``` shell
 cd <path/to/bitmask_android>